sybrew/the-seo-framework/readme.txt

 	* SEO meta generation no longer occurs when using Customizer.
 	* **Term meta:**
 		* When a term is disabled via the post type settings, saving it won't erase the custom SEO term meta.
-			* The same behavior already applied to singular post types.
+			* The same behavior already applied to singular post items.
 	* **Redirects:** When a post is redirected, it will no longer be included in the sitemap.
 So, you no longer have to fiddle with the "index" setting to get the expected result.
 	* **Sitemap:**
 		* The sitemap post limit now counts all posts, pages, and custom post types; instead of them separately.